 Why is the history of photography important?

 Having a better understanding of the history of your craft, and those that helped form it, will undoubtedly help make you a better photographer.
-If you strive to take great photographs, studying the work of the masters will give you insight into just what IS a great photograph and what makes it great.If you strive to take great photographs, study the work of masters. - Darlene HildebrandtClick To Tweet
+If you strive to take great photographs, studying the work of the masters, these famous photographers, will give you insight into just what IS a great photograph and what makes it great.If you strive to take great photographs, study the work of masters. - Darlene HildebrandtClick To Tweet

 What makes a great photograph great?